 Other issues related to both palliative care and the general care of patients in nursing homes are discussed separately.
 (See "Medical care in skilled nursing facilities (SNFs) in the United States" and "Principles of infection control in long-term care facilities" and "Overview of geriatric rehabilitation: Program components and settings for rehabilitation" and "Management of neuropsychiatric symptoms of dementia" and "Managing multiple comorbidities" and "Benefits, services, and models of subspecialty palliative care" and "Palliative care of patients with advanced dementia".)

 SCOPE OF THE PROBLEM

-There is a growing appreciation of long-term care residents' needs for palliative care services, especially for those with advanced, incurable, and/or chronic illnesses.
-These needs include symptom management, care of the dying resident, support for family caregivers, and assistance with decision making regarding diagnostic evaluations and plans if an acute illness were to happen (ie, wishes regarding transfer to an acute care facility).
+There is a growing appreciation of long-term care residents’ needs for palliative care services, especially for those with advanced, incurable, and/or chronic illnesses.
+These needs include symptom management, care of the dying resident, support for family caregivers, assistance with decision making regarding diagnostic evaluations, and plans for if an acute illness were to happen (ie, wishes regarding transfer to an acute care facility).